rbergm/PostBOUND/docs/source/core/databases.rst

 Both use cases are described in this document.
 For specifics on the Postgres interaction, see the :doc:`separate document <postgres>`.
-All of the functionality is handled by the central :class:`~postbound.db.Database` interface.
+All of the functionality is handled by the central :class:`~postbound.Database` interface.
 Specific database systems implement this interface to provide connections for their respective systems.
 The idea behind this decision is to allow researchers to implement their algorithms independently of the underlying DBMS since access to statistics, etc. is unified.
-Each instance of the :class:`~postbound.db.Database` class is connected to an actual database server.
+Each instance of the :class:`~postbound.Database` class is connected to an actual database server.

 .. note::